8T4/c4sharp/README.md

     Relationships = new Relationship[]{ }
 };
 ```

-For example to create a Context Diagram you could type this code:
+For example, with C4S you can create a _C4 Context Diagram_,
+you could use this code:

 ```c#
 var diagram = new ContextDiagram